duronto23/AppointmentBooking/README.md

 ]
 ```

-NOTES: Book appointments is out of scope at this moment.
-Current focus is to return available slots.
+NOTES: Appointment booking is out of scope for now.
+The current focus is on returning available slots based on sales managers' availability and matching criteria.

+---
 ### Database Schema

----
 The provided database has the following schema:

 **Table: sales_managers**